 - 2 tablespoons water

-- Add coconut cream, water, and quinoa to a pot and bring to a boil.
-Reduce heat, add vanilla extract and cinnamon, simmer for ~15 minutes or according to quinoa package directions.
+- Add coconut milk, water, and quinoa to a pot and bring to a boil.
+Reduce heat, add cinnamon, and simmer for ~15 minutes or according to quinoa package directions.

-- While quinoa is cooking, heat coconut oil in pan or wok over medium heat.
-Add chopped apple and pumpkin spice seasoning and saute until apples are very tender and fragrant, ~10 minutes.
-I added ~3 tablespoons of slivered almonds to the wok during the last 4 minutes.
+- While quinoa is cooking, heat coconut oil in skillet or wok over medium heat.
+Add chopped apple and pumpkin spice seasoning and saute ~7-8 minutes.
+The apples will start to become tender and fragrant.

 So simple, so delicious and ready in less than 30 minutes!
 Another bonus is that this recipe reheats well the next day so don’t be afraid of leftovers.